olusholapacheco/Selfhosted-Kubernetes-Cluster/README.md

 In this case I choose to use Flannel for its simplicity, even though Calico is a best choice to simulate production level CNI.
 Sticking to Flannel for the ease of set up.
 Using Calico, the shell file would look like this

 #!/bin/bash

-# Install Docker
 apt-get update
 apt-get install -y docker.io

-# Install kubeadm, kubelet and kubectl
-apt-get update && apt-get install -y apt-transport-https curl curl -s https://packages.cloud.google.com/apt/doc/apt-key.gpg | apt-key add - cat <<EOF >/etc/apt/sources.list.d/kubernetes.list
+Install kubeadm, kubelet and kubectl apt-get update && apt-get install -y apt-transport-https curl curl -s https://packages.cloud.google.com/apt/doc/apt-key.gpg | apt-key add - cat <<EOF >/etc/apt/sources.list.d/kubernetes.list